 |Cyber Security||Fewer recorded instances of breaches on on-premise systems.
 Please note hackers can access your network and get into your servers via the internet, so no system is 100% cyber safe.||Cloud hacks are widely reported.
 Typically, your cloud provider is more knowledgeable and better equipped and to handle a cyber breach situation.|

-2. Asset Tracking – Cloud-based asset management systems are easier to access from multiple devices with different screen sizes (Desktop, Laptop, Tablet, Hand-held devices and Smart phones).
+Cloud-based asset management systems are easier to access from multiple devices with different screen sizes (Desktop, Laptop, Tablet, Hand-held devices and Smartphones).
 RFID, Barcoding and NFC data can also be easily stored in the cloud, making it easier for retrieval.

-4. Planned and Preventative Maintenance – Equipment and machinery have started to transmit data about themselves if connected to the internet.
-This makes it easier to monitor machine health and align computerised maintenance management systems, making it easier to schedule maintenance jobs, plan and assign jobs to maintenance engineers and order spare parts.
+Equipment and machinery have started to transmit data about themselves if connected to the internet.
+This makes it easier to monitor machine health and aligns computerised maintenance management systems, making it easier to schedule maintenance jobs, plan and assign jobs to maintenance engineers and order spare parts.

 Most businesses migrate from spreadsheets to a new asset management solution.
 The spreadsheets typically don’t allow businesses to dynamically manage their assets – which are most often connected to users, locations, projects and equipment.
 With any implementation or adoption of a cloud-based inventory management solution, we suggest that businesses consider:

-a) The ratio between Out-of-the-box functionality and Bespoke (or Tailored) Functionality – Out-of-the-box features are available as a standard functionality and typically include Asset Register, Asset Details, Fixed Assets Management, IT Inventory Management, Asset Tracking Capabilities and Standard Reports.
+Out-of-the-box features are available as a standard functionality and typically include Asset Register, Asset Details, Fixed Assets Management, IT Inventory Management, Asset Tracking Capabilities and Standard Reports.
 Bespoke functionality typically revolves around specific details you capture for your assets.
 The technical term here is User-Defined Fields.
 The level of asset detail required varies from company to company.
 It also changes as your business evolves.
 The ideal ratio is 85% Standard Functionality and 15% Bespoke Development.
 Please note: Bespoke Development is not configuration.
-For a cloud-based system, bespoke development is expensive (Average Day Rate starts at £795)
+For a cloud-based system, bespoke development is expensive (Average Day Rate starts at £795).

 Small businesses are dynamic; they evolve at a faster rate compared to big organisations which means how you manage your assets can change every 12 to 18 months.
 For project-based companies, asset workflows are governed by the type of projects.
 For product-based companies, operational changes influence asset workflow amendments.
 There are cost implications to bespoke and configuration changes required for your cloud-based system.

-New Features & Upgrades – With an on-premise software, you typically have some sort of control on product upgrades.
+With on-premise software, you typically have some sort of control on product upgrades.
 With cloud-based tools, upgrades happen at the server level which means you typically don’t have a choice on upgrades.
-Some asset management tools do offer upgrade choices but these types of upgrade are at the interface level rather than the database level.
+Some asset management tools do offer upgrade choices but these types of upgrades are at the interface level rather than the database level.